500+ Words Essay on Indira Gandhi

 Second Term of Indira Gandhi

 Indira Gandhi was a woman with vision, courage and foresight.
-She was a woman who made history as a Prime Minister of India.
+She was a woman who made history as the Prime Minister of India.

 Death of Indira Gandhi